BabylonJS/Documentation/content/How_To/Sprites/picking_sprites.md

 ```
 and picking will only work if alpha > 0.5.

-Transparent regions not reacting to pick: <Playground id="#YCY2IL#11" title="Transparent Regions No Picking" description="Simple example showing how you cannot pick transparent regions of sprites." image=""/>
+Transparent regions not reacting to pick: <Playground id="#YCY2IL#11" title="Transparent Regions No Picking" description="Simple example showing how you cannot pick transparent regions of sprites."/>

 Where sprites are overlapping you can use *multiPickSprite* to get all the sprites under the mouse: